Darius-Constantin/Hackitall-Repo/README.md

-# IntelliJ TeamQ Plugin
+# IntelliJ CogniFlow Plugin

-**TeamQ** is an IntelliJ IDEA plugin that enables developers within a Git project team to ask technical questions about code, collaborate efficiently, and receive real-time notifications.
+**CogniFlow ** is an IntelliJ IDEA plugin that enables developers within a Git project team to ask technical questions about code, collaborate efficiently, and receive real-time notifications.
 It seamlessly integrates with GitHub Issues, OpenAI for code analysis, and a Flask-based team socket server for notification dispatch.
 While productivity is important, so is wellbeing, so a